How to Sell My House for Cash in Texas

 A better way to find trusted cash buyers in Texas

-Here is the 4-step Simple Sale process:
+Here is the four-step Simple Sale process:

-To get started with Simple Sale, you’ll enter a few details about your Texas home and receive a no-obligation offer within 24 hours.
+To get started with Simple Sale, enter a few details about your Texas home and receive a no-obligation offer within 24 hours.
 If you decide to accept, you can close in as few as 7 days or choose your closing date.
 In addition, you’ll also receive an expert estimate of what your home could sell for with a top Texas real estate agent, so you can easily compare your options.

 Option 2: Attract a cash buyer with a top Texas agent